w3c/opentrack-cg/spec/model/overview.md

 ### Results

-Results are an ordered list collecting the performances achieved by competitors after a concrete round.
+'Results' is an ordered list collecting the performances achieved by competitors after a concrete round.
 It serves as ranking for each stage of the competition.
 Result list items will include information about the impact of the performance in the competition (i.e., records, disqualifications, competition 'under protest', etc.).

 Each entry of the results may include the following properties: